antaripchatterjee/remote_keyboard/README.md

 1. Decided to improve it further, so implemented mouse/touchpad feature.
 2. Removed audio effect to improve latency problem between key strokes.
 3. Added custom event listener `interface-input` to handle events received from keyboard, mouse and screen(for touch devices).
+4. Discontinued using of JQuery and rewritten entire code using vanilla JS.
+5. Implemented dark and light theme along with system theme detection feature.